franneck94/Vscode-C-Cpp-Runner/README.md

 - 📁 The folder selection menu will not list:
   - Folder names including '.' (e.g. *.vscode*), '\_\_' (e.g. temp folders) or 'CMake'
   - The folder named *build* since this is the auto generated folder by this extension
 - The path and file names shall not contain whitespaces since Makefile can not handle this properly.
+- The path and file names shall only contain utf8 characters.

 ### CMake and Makefile Projects